MRGhidini/Psvimgtools-Easy-FrontEnd/README.md

 In this option, it searches all APP in the root of the APPGAMES folder list program in a listbox, and after selecting loads within Ps vita / APP

+## Special thanks
+- Team Molecule / Yifanlu
+- Motoharu for psvpfstools
+- Codestation for QCMA
+- DaveeFTW for cracking CMA keys. (cma.henkaku.xyz)
+- St4rk, weaknespase and everyone involved in PkgDecrypt.
+For zRIF string decode/inflate code.
+- Hackinformer for pkg list and all its publications
+- Nukasnel / Bergot / Danilo for test